PeterWAWood/UnicodeOutOfTheBoxTests/README.md

 A short set of tests to give an indication of how well a language supports Unicode "Out of the Box".

-"Musing Mortoray's [blog article] (http://mortoray.com/2013/11/27/the-string-type-is-broken/) and the comments provided a helpful starting point for these tests.
+Musing Mortoray's [blog article] (http://mortoray.com/2013/11/27/the-string-type-is-broken/) and the comments provided a helpful starting point for these tests.

 In this context, "out of the box" means capabilities either built-in to the language or its standard libraries that are supplied with the language.
 (I.E. No additional downloads).